 The Fund has established a transition management pool/bench of providers that may be used for the implementation of rebalancing and transition activities.
-When a transition event occurs, the Fund shall seek transition bids from the pool of transition management providers.
+When the use of a transition manager is required, the Fund shall seek transition bids from the pool of transition management providers.
 The selection of the actual transition manager to effectuate the transition event is largely dependent on: